 Could you elaborate on what Docker Southampton is and the core purpose of the group?

-Docker Southampton believe it not started by accident.
+Docker Southampton started by accident.
 I stumbled across Docker when working on an engineering project and loved it immediately.
 So I investigated the company and saw they ran a community platform.
 I applied and didn't think any more of it.
 A few weeks later I was interviewed by the Docker community leaders and they started the group for me.
 The primary purpose of the group is to get technical evangelists of container technology talking and sharing knowledge.
 Container usage has exploded in the industry and the demand for those skills is high.
 User groups like this really help.
 Above all I want people to learn a bit and have fun!

 How are you involved?